 The Profiles in Spirit project was born of these experiences.
 For Liz, it is a heartfelt effort to share her affection for the human beings who sacrifice their privacy, their family time, and often the respect of others, to serve the public.

-Liz is grateful to the John C. Danforth Center for Religion and Politics at Washington University for giving her a perch (and the resources) to work on this project, as well as thankful for the support of the Templeton-funded Humility and Conviction Project at the University of Connecticut Humanities Institute.
+Liz is grateful to the John C. Danforth Center on Religion and Politics at Washington University for having given her a perch (and the resources) to work on this project, as well as thankful for the support of the Templeton-funded Humility and Conviction Project at the University of Connecticut Humanities Institute.

-Liz and Peter currently live both in St. Louis, Missouri and in the Washington, DC area, while their three young adult children explore vocations in wilderness therapy, medical research, and the study of psychology in far-flung corners of the country.
+Liz and Peter currently live both in St. Louis, Missouri and in the Washington, DC area, while their three young adult children explore vocations in poetry, medicine, and the study of psychology in far-flung corners of the country.

 Blessing for One Who Holds Power

 May the gift of leadership awaken in you as a vocation,

 Keep you mindful of the providence that calls you to serve.